julianlam/feps/fep/c7d3/fep-c7d3.md

 Object identifiers are grouped together into protection domains called "origins".
 This concept is similar to the "web origin" concept described in [RFC-6454], and origins of object IDs are computed by the same algorithm.

+## Identifiers and ownership

+Identifier of an object and identifier of its owner MUST have the same origin.

 ## Authentication

 The object is considered authentic if any of the following conditions are met:

-- It was fetched from the location that has the same origin as its owner's ID.
+1. It was fetched from the location that has the same origin as its owner's ID.
-- It was delivered to inbox and the request contained a valid [HTTP signature][HttpSig] created by the owner.
+2. It was delivered to inbox and the request contained a valid [HTTP signature][HttpSig] created using a key whose owner has the same origin as the object owner.
-- It contains a valid [FEP-8b32] integrity proof created by its owner.
+3. It contains a valid [FEP-8b32] integrity proof created using a key whose owner has the same origin as the object owner.

 If none of these conditions are met, the object MUST be discarded.

+If signature verification is performed, the key owner SHOULD match the object owner.

 ### Delivered to inbox